 If you love a takeaway but wish you could recreate your favourites at home, try these winning recipes

-Whatever your favourite takeaway style - from Chinese to Italian, Vietnamese to Mexican - we’ve got a recipe you don’t need to dial for.
-None of the recipes are complicated and you can pick up all the ingredients you need in-store
+Whatever your favourite takeaway – from Chinese to Italian, Vietnamese to Mexican – we’ve got a recipe you don’t need to call anyone for.
+None of the recipes are complicated and you can pick up all the ingredients you need in store.

-We love this all-in-one dinner that's easy to make and that will satisfy all the family.
+We love this all-in-one dinner that's easy to make and will satisfy all the family.
 The curry and garlic spiced chicken is the star of the show in this fragrant rice dish that takes just half an hour to cook.
-See recipe for Chicken biryani.

-These fantastic spring rolls have all the crunch, flavour and appearance of the traditional Chinese version, but the difference is that they’re baked rather than deep-fried, meaning they’re lower in fat.
-You could omit the ham to make them a vegetarian treat.
-See recipe for Healthier spring rolls.
+These fantastic spring rolls have all the crunch, flavour and appearance of the traditional Chinese version, but they’re baked rather than deep-fried, meaning they’re lower in fat.
+Lose the ham to make them a vegetarian treat.

-This quick-and-easy recipe is low-fat and low-calorie, has less salt and sugar than the usual takeaway versions and is ready just 25 minutes.
+This quick-and-easy recipe is low-fat and low in calories, has less salt and sugar than the usual takeaway version and is ready just 25 minutes.
 There’s minimal preparation and the recipe uses a pouch of ready-made sauce – so it couldn’t be simpler!
-See recipe for Hoisin beef and spring onion stir-fry.

-Thai food is typically full of fresh and fragrant ingredients and these fishcakes include minced fish, soy sauce, chilli and fresh coriander for a mouthwateringly tasty dish.
+Thai food is typically full of fresh and fragrant ingredients and these fishcakes include minced fish, soy sauce, chilli and fresh coriander for a mouth-wateringly tasty dish.
 A cucumber and radish salad gives a lovely contrasting element of crunch, and is served with a fantastic sweet-and-sour dressing.
-See recipe for Thai fishcakes with radish salad.

-Here’s a recipe you can make to impress friends and family alike.
-It takes a little effort, but it’s so worth it to enjoy the resulting textures and explosions of flavour.
+This takes a little effort, but it’s so worth it to enjoy the resulting textures and explosions of flavour.
 The dipping sauce is the perfect accompaniment and is quick and easy to make.
-See recipe for Korean seafood pancakes.

-Hand-stretched, ready-made pizza bases, on sale in-store, make these homemade pizzas every bit as tasty as the traditional Italian version.
+Hand-stretched, ready-made pizza bases make these homemade pizzas every bit as tasty as the traditional Italian version.
 Topped with spring veg, they’re ready in around half an hour.
 Delicioso!
-See recipe for Spring vegetable pizza.